Queen Mary 2 current position

 On December 8, 2017, QM2 operated a cruise themed after "The New York Times" crossword's 75th anniversary.
 During "The Crossword Crossing" (7-night Transatlantic cruise NYC to Southampton), QM2 passengers had the unique chance to test their crossword skills and meet the newspaper's crossword experts (including Ben Zimmer, Deb Amlen, Joel Fagliano).
 They offered insight into the media's popular puzzles via daily scheduled themed events (lectures, game sessions, other activities).
 The New York Times' first crossword puzzle was published in 1942.
 It became a daily occurrence by 1950 and is now one of the media's most popular features.

-On itinerary August 31-September 7, 2017, the ship hosted the 2nd "Cunard Transatlantic Fashion Week" cruise from Southampton to NYC.
+On itinerary August 31-September 7, 2017, the passenger liner hosted the 2nd "Cunard Transatlantic Fashion Week" cruise from Southampton to NYC.
 These themed voyages bring together some of the world's most renowned fashion brand representatives.
 On each of the 7 days at sea are hosted fashion shows, formal dinners, exclusive events, workshops, and talks.
 Among the 2017 voyage's VIPs were Julien Macdonald (celebrity designer) and Colin McDowell (fashion writer).
 Three new for Cunard pop-up stores on the QM2 ship offered for purchasing latest fashion collection items, including Mulberry (purses and bags), Lucy Choi (designer shoes) and Melissa Odabash (designer swimwear).

 An interesting fact is that a baby boy was born on board RMS Queen Mary 2 on January 17, 2016, while en route to New York.
 The ship was on a transatlantic crossing from Southampton when a German passenger went into labor.
 The ship doctor delivered the baby.
 The baby boy, who arrived 3 weeks early, was named Benjamin Brooklyn.